get

 console.log(b$.value) // { c: 2 }

-// Modifying unrelated properties does not trigger
+// Modifying unrelated properties won't trigger

 source$.set((value) => {